ABOUT VESSEL BIOFOULING

 About anti-fouling coating

 Biofouling reduction is primarily achieved through the use of antifouling coatings, applied in dry dock at regular intervals, which work either through chemical or mechanical means to discourage attachment or accumulation of fouling.
 Over the years, antifouling paint has changed due to studies that concluded these paints were leeching toxic compounds into the water.
 This was not only killing the biofouling on vessel hulls but affecting water quality and marine habitats in the surrounding areas.
-These costing have sense been banned and new coatings have been created.
+These coatings have since been banned and new coatings have been created.

 Further issues arise when some organisms are resistant to anti-fouling coatings.
 Some species, such as the bryozoan Watersipora subtorquata, are able to settle readily on some of the anti-fouling coatings.
 The attachment of these resistant organisms, then allows for the recruitment of other marine fouling organisms, that are able to attach to the new layer of fouling.